c-snell/docs/blogs/peer_persistence_blog_rh.md

  - [HPE CSI Operator for Kubernetes deployment on Red Hat Openshift](https://scod.hpedev.io/partners/redhat_openshift/index.html)
  - [Video tutorial: Install the HPE CSI Operator for Kubernetes on Red Hat OpenShift](https://www.youtube.com/watch?v=tBjjGuuOn7Q)

-#### Create `Secret` for Remote Copy links
+#### Create Secret for Remote Copy links
-Once the HPE CSI Operatore is deployed, start by creating two secrets.
-One for the HPE Primera array at each site (i.e. default-primera-secret and secondary-primera-secret) that are part of the Remote Copy links.
+Once the HPE CSI Operatore is deployed, start by creating two `Secrets`.
+Configure a `Secret` for the HPE Primera array located at each site (i.e. **default-primera-secret** and **secondary-primera-secret**) that were configured as part of the Remote Copy links.

 ##### Primary Array